TrendingTechnology/reactgo.com-1/blog/event-handling-react/index.md

 ---
-title: How to handle events in react apps
+title: Event handling in react apps
 date:  "2018-12-11"
 tags: ['react']
 image: "react-eventhandling.png"
 ---

-In this tutorial, we are going to learn about handling events to react and also why we bind this keyword in react).
+In this tutorial, we are going to learn about handling events in react and also why we bind this keyword in react).

 - In Jsx we need to wrap the JavaScript expressions with the curly braces `{ }`.

 - In normal JavaScript, we use lowercase names but in react we need to use cameCase names.